 Sexual violence is any physical sexual acts perpetrated against a person’s will or when a person is incapable of giving consent due to the victim’s use of drugs or alcohol or other disability, including age.
 Sexual violence includes but is not limited to rape, sexual assault, sexual battery or sexual coercion.

 Sexual coercion is the use of manipulation or threat to force someone to have sex.

 Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or to suffer substantial.

-The university has procedures in place that serve to be sensitive to those who make an institutional report of sexual assault, domestic violence, dating violence, and stalking.
+The University has procedures in place that aim to be aware of the needs of those who make an institutional report of sexual assault, domestic violence, dating violence, and stalking.
 Procedures include informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus, as well as additional remedies to prevent contact between a complainant and a respondent, such as housing, academic, transportation and working accommodations, if reasonably available.
-The university will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the complainant chooses to report the crime to the UNTPD or local law enforcement.
+The University will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the complainant chooses to report the crime to the UNTPD or local law enforcement.

 - Depending on when reported (immediate vs delayed report), the institution will provide the complainant with access to medical care.

 - UNT will assess immediate safety needs of the complainant.

 - UNT will assist the complainant with contacting local police at the complainant's requests AND the complainant will be provided with contact information for the local police department.